COVID-19 Prevention Non-Emergency Regulations

 - Q: Is the requirement to make testing available during outbreaks triggered by three or more employee cases in an entire building?

-A: No, the testing requirement is triggered by three or more employee cases in a 14-day period present in the same "exposed group" during the "infectious period."
+A: No, the testing requirement is triggered by three or more employee cases in a 7-day period present in the same "exposed group" during the "infectious period" as defined above and in the State Public Health Officer Order.
 For other areas of the workplace, follow the requirements for employees who are exposed to COVID-19 cases. - Q: Can an employer separate employees into cohorts to reduce the likelihood of COVID-19 cases occurring in the same work locations/areas?

 A: The cases are only among employees.
 However, this may include independent contractors and employees of contractors, subcontractors, or other businesses or agencies. - Q: In a major outbreak, if an employee does not test as required and is excluded, what happens when they return?
 If the outbreak has not yet ended, must they be excluded again when they again refuse the next scheduled test?

 A: Not necessarily.
 After the initial exclusion period, they may generally stay at work without additional testing as long as they take all other precautions indicated for major outbreaks.
-However, if the employee who didn't test and was therefore excluded has had close contact after they return to work, they must test negative or be excluded again.
+However, if the employee who didn't test and was therefore excluded has had close contact after they return to work, they must test negative or be excluded again if they have symptoms.

 Benefits Available to Excluded Workers Back to top